 The three main ingredients for successful training are consistency, practice, and praise.
 Also, keep into consideration the age of your puppy.
 A young puppy will start slowly and take more time to train, but through patience, they will have an early foundation to become friendly, obedient, and a joyful furbaby.

-We hope that this guide can help you and your furbaby to have smooth training.
+We hope that this guide can help you to have smooth training on how to train your dog to sit and stay.
 Are there any additional commands and tricks you want us to tackle?
 Comment down below!